learn-co-students/js-apis-readme-v-000/README.md

 ```
 This code makes a request to the GitHub API for all the users that starred the Ruby on Rails repository.
 The callback calls the `printStargazers` function.
 Let's try out our code so far.
 In your terminal run `python -m SimpleHTTPServer`.
 Browse to http://localhost:8000 and open Chrome developer tools.
 You should see a number of logs like this `dhh starred the Rails Repository`.

 Now let's try a POST request.
-Copy the following code into `js/api_client.js`.
+Type the following code into `js/api_client.js`.

 ```javascript
   var addHTML = function (html){